 An easy way to invest with this strategy is to open mutual funds.
 One type of mutual fund is a retirement income fund that allows you to invest your money in a diversified portfolio of stocks and bonds in one go.
 If you’re more into real estate, you can use real estate investment trusts (REITs) to invest in a collective of apartment buildings, commercial structures, vacation properties and more.
 Although you benefit from the profits, you don’t have to manage these properties yourself, as a professional can do that for you for an extra fee.

 If you do decide to stick more with stocks, consider dividend income funds.
 These are a collection of stocks that a fund manager oversees.
 The underlying stocks in the fund will pay out dividends for you to collect and use in retirement.
+Dividends generate income for you that does directly into your pocket, unlike investment returns, which only become liquid after you sell the security.
 Again, just be careful of the risks associated with stocks, like the promise of “high-yield” dividends.

 Your main focus of investing in retirement should be to reduce your portfolio’s total risk and ensure steady, usable growth.
 You can follow these suggestions as you revamp your portfolio, or simply enlist the help of a financial advisor.
 This professional can help construct the most ideal portfolio for you and your retirement goals.
 Whether you take a DIY approach or not, always remember that your portfolio is yours to personalize according to your financial situation.
 Keep it relatively safe and simple to ensure a comfortable retirement.

 - Investing in retirement can be a smart tactic when executed properly.
 However, it’s important to start saving for retirement as soon as you can, whether in a 401(k) plan or IRA.